 Now that we have reviewed how gelatin can improve your health I wanted to teach you how to actually use it.
 There are many ways to add more gelatin to your diet.
 Some of my favourite include:

-- Drinking bone broth made with the bones from grassfed animals (you can make your own or buy it here)
+- Drinking bone broth made with the bones from grass fed or pasture raised animals (you can make your own or buy it here).

-- Adding powdered grass fed gelatin to your paleo friendly oatmeal (like my Paleo Caramel Apple Oatmeal, Paleo Raspberry Oatmeal or Paleo Coconut Blueberry Oatmeal)
+- Adding powdered grass fed gelatin to your oatmeal (like my Paleo Caramel Apple Oatmeal, Paleo Raspberry Oatmeal or Paleo Coconut Blueberry Oatmeal).

 There are two brands of grass fed gelatin that I personally use and love: Vital Proteins and Perfect Supplements.
 I use their collagen peptides daily.
 Multiple times a day actually.
 I add 1-2 scoops to my morning coffee and then another to my afternoon tea.
 I also it it to my smoothies and other recipes like soups and paleo oatmeal.

 And my friends over at Perfect Supplements have been kind enough to offer my readers a 10% discount on their grass fed gelatin (collagen peptides).
 All you have to do is use this link to shop, and then enter the code “SIMPLE10” at checkout.
 Simple as that.
 Or simply click on the link below and use the same code at checkout.